Mortgage Interest Rates On Conventional Versus FHA Loans

 A larger down payment greater than 20% will give you the best possible rate.

-- With a down payment of 5% or less, you should expect to pay a higher rate as you are starting with less equity as collateral.
+- With a down payment of 5% or less, you should expect to pay a higher rate as you are starting with less equity as collateral on conventional loans

-- If you’ve got the cash now and want to lower your payments, you can pay points on your loan to lower your mortgage rate.
+- If you’ve got the cash now and want to lower payments, borrowers can buy down rates with discount points to lower mortgage rate

 Credit And Debt To Income Ratios